lennertvhoy/lms-platform/technical_document.md

   ```

   This simple approach finds the first occurrence of the snippet and replaces it.
 Make sure `original_snippet` is exactly as in the file (the AI excerpt might need slight adjustment to match raw text).
 * **PDF**: Direct text replacement in PDF binary is not straightforward.
 If the source of the PDF is a Word or HTML, it's better to update that source and regenerate the PDF.
 If not, you might leave PDFs unchanged and handle them manually.
-Alternatively, for minor text changes in PDFs, a library like PyMuPDF can sometimes replace text objects, but it’s complex and can mess up formatting.
+Alternatively, for minor text changes in PDFs, a library like PyMuPDF can sometimes replace text objects, but it's complex and can mess up formatting.
 The recommended approach: treat PDFs as needing manual update or re-export from updated source material.
 * **Video**: Similarly, you cannot auto-edit a video to change spoken words.
 The best you can do is perhaps add a caption or on-screen text correction, but more realistically, you will mark the video for re-recording or editing by a media specialist.
-The AI’s output for videos will primarily serve as a script of what to change.
+The AI's output for videos will primarily serve as a script of what to change.
 You can store that info (e.g., "At 2:15, mention latest policy date...") for whoever will handle video updates.
 Ensure to version control any new transcript or script files.

 ### 6.3 Verify and Save Changes

 After applying changes:

 * **Verify**: You can re-run the content extraction on the updated file and even run it through the AI again to ensure the issue is resolved and no new issues were introduced (optional sanity check).
 * **Save**: Commit the changes to Git.
 Each content file changed will be part of a commit.
-Write a meaningful commit message, e.g., *"Update module1\_intro: corrected version number and clarified summary (AI-assisted)"*.
+Write a meaningful commit message, e.g., *"Update module1_intro: corrected version number and clarified summary (AI-assisted)"*.
 * **Record in Log**: Add entries to the approval history log (from section 5.2) for each change applied, if you maintain a separate log.

 ### 6.4 Version Control Strategy